 Film showings alternate between Spanish and English, so ask when the next English showing is and plan your schedule around that.
 If you have any questions, all the staff are bilingual and incredibly helpful and informative.

 I still enjoy watching the enormous ships rise skyward as the locks fill with lake water and the 7-foot-thick gates open and close.
-Sometimes while they do, the ships’ crews and passengers will wave to everyone, and the platform full of people will wave back.
+Sometimes while they wait, the ships’ crews and passengers will wave to everyone, and the platform full of people will wave back.
 It’s a bit too far away for the crew to hear anyone shout “Hola!” or “Bienvenidos!” (welcome) – assuming that they'd understand the words – but a smile and a wave will always express what words can’t.

 Understanding how the canal operates